Total Outcome Logic: Unified Reasoning for a Taxonomy of Program Logics: Weighted Program Semantics

 \subsection{Semantics as Weighting Functions}

 In order to provide the semantics of our language we first need to introduce a few algebraic definitions.
 To make sense of the weights in the context of computation traces, we will need to have structure on the set $U$ that enables us to combine different weights along a computation trace and across computation traces.
 In other words, how do we give semantics to expressions like: $(\assume 3) \seq a \seq (\assume 5)$ or $(\assume 3) \seq a_1 + (\assume 5) \seq a_2$?
-We will require the set of weights $U$ to have the structure of a {\em semiring}, which is an algebraic structure that combine two {\em monoids}. \begin{definition}[Monoid] A \textit{monoid} $\langle U, +, \zero \rangle$ consists of a carrier set $U$, an associative binary operation $+: U \times U \rightarrow U$, and an identity element $\zero$ ($u + \zero = \zero + u = u$).
-If $+: U \rightharpoonup U$ is partial, then we say the monoid is \textit{partial}.
+We will require the set of weights $U$ to have the structure of a {\em semiring}, which is an algebraic structure that combines two {\em monoids}. \begin{definition}[Monoid] A \textit{monoid} $\langle U, +, \zero \rangle$ consists of a carrier set $U$, an associative binary operation $+: U \times U \rightarrow U$, and an identity element $\zero$ ($u + \zero = \zero + u = u$).
+If $+: U \rightharpoonup U$ is partial, then $\langle U, +, \zero \rangle$ is a \textit{partial} monoid.
 If $+$ is commutative ($u + v = v + u$), then the monoid is \textit{commutative}. \end{definition}